 However, Magento has the ability to integrate and implement your custom SEO and digital marketing strategies without any major hassles.
 It allows you to customize and tweak both the store design and the SEO strategy for maximum output.
 And its non-hosted, open source nature makes all this accessible through API and extension integration.
 Magento offers out-of-the-box tools that you might not be able to readily find in Shopify.

 Shopify comes with dedicated customer service and support.
-Magento, on the other hand, offers dedicated community based support that includes a range of experts including Magento certified individuals, backend and frontend developers.
+Magento, on the other hand, offers dedicated community-based support that includes a range of experts including Magento certified individuals, backend and frontend developers.
 In fact, Magento is known for its huge and helpful community that continues to grow and thrive.

 If you have any support related issues, you can always turn to Magento forums and discuss with the community.
-At the same time, you can even get support from a Magento partner agency that helps with everything from store creation, setup and management.
+At the same time, you can even get support from a Magento partner agency that helps with everything from store creation, setup, and management.

-What’s The Dealbreaker For You?
+Magento VS Shopify: What’s The Dealbreaker For You?

 As I’ve said before, there’s not really a winner in this situation because just one platform can’t have all the perks.
 Both Magento and Shopify have their own strong points and unique features.
 You just have to decide which one best fits your business model.